duedahl/AdversarialRobustness/README.md

 ### Baseline

 Below are example scripts to generate an adversarial dataset for the validation data of imagenette with microsoft/resnet-152 in ./data_adv_resnet and google/vit-base-patch16-224 in ./data_adv_vit respectively.
+Generation for Vim models take place in the notebook ```vimGenAdv.ipynb```

 ```bash
 python ./genAdvDataset.py --path "./data_adv_resnet" --dataset "./imagenette/imagenette2/val" --model "microsoft/resnet-152"